forestgrape/coronavirus/index.md

     - distance
     - side-a-side instead of face-to-face
     - plexiglas
 * __aerosols transmission__: Aerosols behave soot/dust-like and aerosol transmission occurs mainly in indoor places with dry air.
 How smoke behaves we know, since we can smell and see it, unlike the viruses.
-Prevent:
-    - masks
+Aerosol transmission is hard to completely prevent, it just can be reduced.
+Measures to reduce:
-    - ventilation, distance and less people inside or being outside
+    - ventilation, distance and less people inside or being outside -[*high filtration* masks](./monitor_and_control.md#mask-types) with a good fit

     Keeping the smoke model in mind makes it easier to detect and avoid situations with aerosol transmission:
     - Just smelling smoke is the theoretical possibility of infection.
 Being that exposed to smoke that the cloth start smelling, likely corresponds to a probability of a few percentages to get infected.
     - A neighbors candle won't harm through doors, but in a place with an indoor barbecue, smoke travels to the next floor.
 For Covid-19 this means: A single neighbor being infected is no risk, but in place with possibly many infected people e.g. a hospital treating Covid-19 patients, wearing a mask in _all_ rooms is important.